STOmics/Stereopy/docs/source/index.rst

 ~~~~~~~~~~~~~~
 0.12.0 : 2023-04-27

-1. Addition of the algorithm of Cell Segmentation V3.0;
+1. Addition of the algorithm of Cell Segmentation V3.0.
-2. Addition of method='hotspot' to data.tl.regulatory_network_inference, which takes spatial coordinate information into account to calculate the relative importance between TFs and their target genes;
+2. Addition of method='hotspot' to data.tl.regulatory_network_inference, which takes spatial coordinate information into account to calculate the relative importance between TFs and their target genes.
-3. Addition of dpi and width/height setting for visualization, and addition of plotting scale for displaying static plot;
+3. Addition of dpi and width/height setting for visualization, and addition of plotting scale for displaying static plot.
-4. Optimized required memory while plotting UMAP embedding via data.plt.umap and cell distribution via data.plt.cells_plotting;
+4. Optimized required memory while plotting UMAP embedding via data.plt.umap and cell distribution via data.plt.cells_plotting.
+5. Fixed bug that input parameter of var_features_n was invalid, in data.tl.scTransform.
-5. Updated requirements.txt.
+6. Updated requirements.txt.

 Version 0.11.0
 ~~~~~~~~~~~~~~
 0.11.0 : 2023-04-04

-1. Addition of Cell-cell Communication analysis;
+1. Addition of Cell-cell Communication analysis.
-2. Addition of Gene Regulatory Network analysis;
+2. Addition of Gene Regulatory Network analysis.
-3. Addition of SingleR function for automatic annotation;
+3. Addition of SingleR function for automatic annotation.
-4. Addition of `v2` algorithm fast cell correction;
+4. Addition of `v2` algorithm fast cell correction.
-5. Addition of dot plot to display gene-level results;
+5. Addition of dot plot to display gene-level results.
-6. Addition of the sorting function and the limitation of output genes in `data.tl.find_marker_genes`;
+6. Addition of the sorting function and the limitation of output genes in `data.tl.find_marker_genes`.
-7. Added `pct` and `pct_rest` to the output files of marker genes;
+7. Added `pct` and `pct_rest` to the output files of marker genes.
-8. Addition of the parameter `mean_uni_gt` in `data.tl.filter_genes` to filter genes on average expression;
+8. Addition of the parameter `mean_uni_gt` in `data.tl.filter_genes` to filter genes on average expression.
-9. Fixed the bug that `adata.X` to output AnnData was the raw matrix;
+9. Fixed the bug that `adata.X` to output AnnData was the raw matrix.
-10. Fixed the failed compatibility to analysis results from `.h5ad` (version <= 0.9.0);
+10. Fixed the failed compatibility to analysis results from `.h5ad` (version <= 0.9.0).
-11. Updated the tissue segmentation algorithm in the module of cell segmentation to avoid the lack of tissue;
+11. Updated the tissue segmentation algorithm in the module of cell segmentation to avoid the lack of tissue.
-12. Reconstructed the manual of Stereopy;
+12. Reconstructed the manual of Stereopy.
 13. Updated requirements.txt.